LALITH0110/command-line-tool/README.md

 - `--usage`: Check your daily usage statistics
 - `--help`: Show detailed help
 - `--os`: Configure your operating system
+- `-c,--copy`: copy the command to your clipboard

 ## Deploying Your Own LAL API Server